osmandapp/web/main/docs/user/search/search-all.md

     - City;
     - Postal Code, House Number;
     - Postal Code, Street, House Number.
-- Search POIs by name and by category with additional filters.
+- Search POI by name and by category with additional filters.
 - Search by Favorites and Waypoints.
 - Search by tracks.
 - Search by business venues and brand names.